Theories Already Proven

 OK, who are these guys?
 They’re at the very end of the Procession of the Queens in the Southern Gallery of Angkor Wat.

 The first description I heard was, “These are happy villagers, following the procession.”
 What?
 Suryavarman II was at war.
 With the Cham, and with the Dai Viet.
 Everyone in the Procession of the Queens would have had some type of security clearance.
 “Happy villagers?”
-Definitely not.
+Really?

 Next I heard that they were men carrying rolled mats, to sit on when they’d reached the royal pūjā.
-I published that, because it came from a reliable source.
+I published this, because it came from a reliable source.

 But a year later, I started to have second thoughts.
 Because security would have been so much of a concern, I knew that anyone in this procession had a reason to be there.
 What was theirs?
 I took a look at them again.